Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 ### Different list files
-Source files taken from different list files will be added to your project in diffferent "libraries": the name of each library being the name of the list file.
+Source files taken from different list files will be added to your project in different "libraries": the name of each library being the name of the list file.
 This is nice to keep things tidy and separated but it also comes at a little cost: when working with files coming from different list files, you will need to formally include the libraries.
 For example, in VHDL:

 ```vhdl
 	library lib_1